 In April 2024, the Company entered into note amendment agreements with a trust controlled by Darlene Soave to extend the maturity dates of a note originally issued to Ms. Soave and assigned to the trust (the "Soave Note") and the Verstraete Note to October 28, 2024 and September 10, 2024, respectively.
+See Note 10- Subsequent Events, for additional information related to the note extensions.

-Note 6 - Stockholders' Deficiency
+Note 7 - Stockholders' Deficiency